Lucky

 She's bossy and anxious.

-I quipped on PS&U about the change in my all-time favorite series.
+I quipped on PS&U about the change in my all-time favorite book series.
 But in a lot of ways that change really does represent a lot of the ways I've changed.
 I was unaware about lot of things.
 I'd even say that I was a bit naive.
 Sure, I still love a generous dose of whimsy and magic.
 But these days, I relate better to sharply satirical (and hilarious) whimsy that isn't afraid to take a hard look at some of the biggest ways our world is broken.
 (That the author doesn't appear to be a massive jerk is a bonus too.)
 There's something to be said for whimsy as an act of defiance.

 Dungeon Crawler Carl